 I spoke at the June 2016 Aspen Ideas Festival on the Sex in America track, and debated campus affirmative consent on PBS Point Taken.
 I gave the keynote address at the University of San Francisco Global Women’s Rights Forum in March 2017.

 My reporting and essays have been published in The Atlantic, Washington Post, New York Magazine, The Straits Times, Mashable, Brooklyn Magazine, and Quartz.
-I spent 2016 working in as a management associate at Bridgewater Associates, and am a contributing editor to Middlebury Magazine.
+I spent 2016 working as a management associate at Bridgewater Associates, and am a contributing editor to Middlebury Magazine.
 I’ve also worked as an editorial intern and freelancer at Women’s Health Magazine (digital and print), and New England Clean Energy Council.

 I graduated from Middlebury College with a degree in English and American literatures and a focus in nonfiction creative writing, summa cum laude, Phi Beta Kappa.